Help Your Contact Centre Team Leaders Do Better — Part 2

 • Boss as Person

-• Things you don’t talk about (the un-conversation)
+• Things you don’t talk about (the “un-conversation”)

 And here’s why this matters.

-I’ve meet Agents who told me their Team Leader rarely talks to them.
-Or that when they do they don’t really have anything useful or meaningful to say.
+Or that when they do, they don’t really have anything useful or meaningful to say.

-If we care about people – and we want them to do better – we talk with them.
+If we care about people — and want them to do better — we talk with them.

 Which is why we study and practice all the conversations that go into our conversational toolbox.